FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Channel.rst

 .. image:: ../img/Coastal/chan045.png

 10. The hydraulic structures are now ready.
+The data will be saved to the HYSTRUCT.DAT file.

 Step 13: Export the project
 ______________________________